LeonHeTheFirst/SweetOnions/README.md

 ------
 This tool requires a minimum of five machines (2 onion routing nodes) and six machines (3 onion routing nodes) to operate in order to simulate a TOR/onion routing network.
 The machines should be running as follows:

-Machine 1: python client.py (This will request the user to enter the directory node's IP address as well as the message the user would like to send)
+_Machine 1_: python client.py (This will request the user to enter the directory node's IP address as well as the message the user would like to send)

-Machine 2: python directory.py
+_Machine 2_: python directory.py

-Machine 3: python node.py -genKey
+_Machine 3_: python node.py -genKey

-Machine 4: python node.py -genKey
+_Machine 4_: python node.py -genKey

-Machine 5: python node.py -genKey (Each node will request the directory node's IP address) [Optional Machine]
+_Machine 5_: python node.py -genKey (Each node will request the directory node's IP address) [Optional Machine]

-Machine 6: python server.py
+_Machine 6_: python server.py

 ## How it Works
 ------